1+1>2: Programming Know-What and Know-How Knowledge Fusion, Semantic Enrichment and Coherent Application: Evaluation

 \textbf{Methodology}.
 We recruit 12 undergraduate students (not involved in this work) who have novice-level Java development experience.
 Through a pre-study survey, we ensure that none of these students had encountered the experimental questions before.
 We assign them into two groups ($G_{A}$ and $G_{B}$) randomly (6 students in each group).
 The $G_{A}$ participants use our tool to answer the questions while those in $G_{B}$ use the independent API-KG and Task-KG tools. $G_{B}$ participants can use either or both API-KG and Task-KG tools, but the two tools are separate.

-For the $G_{A}$ participants, we give a 20-minutes training session to help them learn how to use our tool.
-They are asked to perform text search for Q1-Q11 and code search for Q12-Q16.
+For the $G_{A}$ participants, we give a 20-minute training session to help them learn how to use our tool.
+They are asked to perform text search for Q1-Q17 and code search for Q18-Q30.
 The $G_{A}$ participants are not allowed to view the information outside our tool.
 For the $G_{B}$ participants, we also give them a 20-minute demonstration on how to use API-KG or Task-KG tool, and ask them to search with the single KG tool until the final result is determined.
-It is recommended that, after the participants input the query statement and obtain the query results, they should prefer to the query results from SO, and rewrite the original query with the API information or the exception information of the partial code in these results for the next round of the search.
+It is recommended that, after the participants input the query statement and obtain the query results, they should prefer the query results from SO, and rewrite the original query with the API information or the exception information of the partial code in these results for the next round of the search.
 All participants can issue any queries they like, not limited to just question title or description information.
 Each question is given eight minutes.
 For each question, the participants are asked to submit an answer in text with the detailed information (not just the reference).
 We also record the process of question answering with the screen recording tool, so that we observe the search behavior of the participants.
 The two authors collaboratively compare the correctness of the participants' answers and collect the completion time of each question per participant.

-\textbf{Results and Analysis.} Table~\ref{tab:userstudy} shows the average question completion time (AveQCT) and the average answer correctness (AveAC) for $G_{A}$ and $G_{B}$. $G_{A}$ complete the questions faster (290.90 versus 402.57 seconds) and more accurately (80.21\% versus 61.46\%) than $G_{B}$.
-We use Welch’s T-test \cite{Bl1947THEGO} for verifying the statistical significance of the differences.
+\textbf{Results and Analysis.} Table~\ref{tab:userstudy} shows the average question completion time (AveQCT) and the average answer correctness (AveAC) for $G_{A}$ and $G_{B}$. $G_{A}$ complete the questions faster (546.61 vs. 753.98 seconds) and more accurately (80.56\% vs. 65.56\%) than $G_{B}$.
+We use Welch’s T-test~\cite{Bl1947THEGO} for verifying the statistical significance of the differences.
 The difference in time is statistically significant (p$\ll$0.05), while the one in accuracy is insignificant (p=0.01).

 By reviewing the task completion videos, we observed that $G_{B}$ often switched back and forth between the two separate API-KG tool and the Task-KG tool when finding the answer to these questions.
 This prolonged their completion time.
 In contrast, our KG already distills and organizes the knowledge as explicit API/task entities and their rich relations.
 Our tool can search and present the relevant knowledge in a well-structured and coherent way.
 This helps the $G_{A}$ find the answers faster and more accurately.